carnivuth/scripts/readme.md

 - `./install.sh`

-there is a installation script for every functionality called `install.sh` and a global interactive  install script also called `install.sh`
+there is an installation script for every functionality called `install.sh` and a global interactive  install script also called `install.sh`

 ## CONFIGURATION